MarcVanaudenhove/recepten-VandenBorre/tiramisu.md

 In a medium bowl, beat cream with vanilla until stiff peaks form.
 Whisk mascarpone into yolk mixture until smooth.

-In a small bowl, combine coffee and rum.
+In a small bowl, combine coffee and Amaretto.
 Split ladyfingers in half lengthwise and drizzle with coffee mixture.

 Arrange half of soaked ladyfingers in bottom of a 7x11 inch dish.
 Spread half of mascarpone mixture over ladyfingers, then half of whipped cream over that.
 Repeat layers and sprinkle with cocoa.
 Cover and refrigerate 4 to 6 hours, until set.